 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical trials to demonstrate the safety and efficacy of the product candidates in humans.
 Clinical trials are expensive, time-consuming, often delayed and uncertain as to outcome.
-We cannot guarantee that our ongoing and planned clinical trials of Resolaris in RMICs, planned clinical trials of iMod.
-Fc in RPICs, or any other clinical trials that we may plan to conduct, will be initiated or conducted as planned or completed on schedule, if at all.
-Following our submission of an investigational new drug application, or IND, to the Division of Neurology Products at the FDA to evaluate Resolaris in our Phase 1b/2 trial in adult patients with FSHD in the United States, our IND was placed on full clinical hold to address the non-clinical issue of the comparability of the drug substance used in our preclinical toxicology studies to that used in our Phase 1 clinical trial and proposed for use in the U.S. clinical trial in FSHD patients.
+We cannot guarantee that our ongoing and planned clinical trials of Resolaris in RMICs, planned clinical trials of Stalaris in RPICs, or any other clinical trials that we may plan to conduct, will be initiated or conducted as planned or completed on schedule, if at all.
+Following our submission of an investigational new drug application, or IND, to the FDA to evaluate Resolaris in our Phase 1b/2 trial in adult patients with FSHD in the United States, our IND was placed on full clinical trial and proposed for use in the U.S. clinical trial in FSHD patients.
 We responded to the FDA's comparability request, and, in January 2015, our IND was removed from full clinical hold, allowing us to initiate the Phase 1b/2 trial in the United States.
-Our IND was placed on partial clinical hold, which prohibits the evaluation of Resolaris at doses higher than our proposed 3.0 mg/kg dose pending our submission of additional non-clinical data to the FDA and the FDA's review of that data.
-We submitted a response to address the partial clinical hold in September 2015.
-In October 2015, the FDA requested that we provide additional information to support a lifting of the partial hold.
-We are finalizing an action plan to provide that information to the FDA in an appropriately timed manner.
-Although we do not expect the partial clinical hold to have a material impact on our current clinical development timeline for Resolaris because we do not intend to evaluate Resolaris at doses higher than 3.0 mg/kg in our current clinical trials in the United States, any inability to initiate or complete our clinical trials of Resolaris in the United States, as a result of the partial clinical hold or otherwise, would delay our clinical development plans, may require us to incur additional clinical development costs and could impair our ability to obtain U.S. regulatory approval for Resolaris.
+Our IND was placed on partial clinical hold, allowing us to initiate the Phase 1b/2 trial in the United States.
+Our IND was placed on partial clinical hold, allowing us to initiate the Phase 1b/2 trial in the United States.
+Our IND was placed on partial clinical hold, which prohibited the evaluation of Resolaris at doses higher than 3.0 mg/kg.
+The partial clinical hold was lifted in December 2016.
+We cannot assure you that our product candidates will not be subject to new clinical holds or significant delay in the future.
+Any inability to initiate or complete our clinical trials of Resolaris, Stalaris or other product candidates in the United States, as a result of clinical holds or otherwise, would delay our clinical development costs and could impair our ability to obtain U.S. regulatory approval for such product candidates.